Below you find answers on frequently asked questions about iCRA Courses. Is your question not there? Just reach out and we are happy to help you!

 No, iCRA does not offer scholarships.
 However, NUFFIC, an organisation funded by the Dutch Ministry of Foreign Affairs, sometimes offers scholarships.
 When this happens we often advertise the opportunity.
 You are of course also welcome to fund your iCRA course via other sources.

 The MSP is a scholarship programme funded by the Dutch Ministry of Foreign Affairs.
 It offers professionals from specific countries in the Middle East and North Africa scholarships to participate in courses in the Netherlands.
-"Making Agribusiness Work: Facilitation and Coaching" is eligible.
+Our "Making Agribusiness Work 2026" course is eligible.

 Click below to see a list of eligibility criteria.